eloqdata/eloq-website/website/eloqkv/manage-cluster.md

 ## Stop Cluster

 1. Graceful Shutdown.
-The following command will stop the transaction cluster and log cluster gracefully which means all the data in memory will be flushed to persistent storage before the processes exit.
-In this case, the next launch of cluster is fast since there is redo logs needs to be replayed.
+The following command will stop the transaction cluster and log cluster gracefully which means that all the data in memory will be flushed to persistent storage before the processes exit.
+In this case, the next launch of cluster is fast since there is no redo logs to be replayed.

 ```
 eloqctl stop ${cluster_name}